SahanThiwanka/solar-monitoring-system/README.md

 * reading inverter value and send to php code

-     This is the main python code .It is used to read inverter values and send them to php code.
+     The main python code .It is used to read inverter values and send them to php code.

      As example (host='ekalafeeds.ddns.net' ,port=0000)